PR Must Read Books in 2020

 5. Rebranding Europe - Stavros Papagianneas

 One of the most ambitious attends to date to sketch why EU communication fails and how to make it succeed.
-This book illustrates how Europe can be rebranded by providing critical recommendations on how to convey the added value of the EU in the daily lives of its citizens.
+This book illustrates how Europe can be re-branded by providing critical recommendations on how to convey the added value of the EU in the daily lives of its citizens.
 It shows that the growing trust gap between the elites and the broader populations is a crucial challenge for the future.
-The author has interviewed a number of key stakeholders in European comms as well as important opinion leaders and gives original answers to communication questions.
+The author has interviewed a number of key stakeholders in European communications as well as important opinion leaders and gives original answers to communication questions.